martinetoering/Visual-Representation-Learning-Tutorials/README.md

-#  Deep Learning Tutorials
-# Visual representation learning
+# Visual representation learning Tutorials
 ## Leren & Beslissen 2021

-This repository functions as an introduction to deep learning for UvA students Leren & Beslissen course 2021.
-The introduction consist of tutorial notebooks on neural networks, pytorch and several deep learning topics.
+This repository serves as an introduction to deep learning for UvA students Leren & Beslissen course 2021 for the visual representation learning project.
+The repository consist of tutorial notebooks on deep learning and pytorch, autoencoders and Convolutional Neural Networks.

 ## Table Of Contents